sfi0zy/street-monochrome/README.md

 There are some additional effects here:

+#### + dodge and burn

+This effect turns on the shadows and highlights module and makes the shadows darker and the highlights lighter (by default this module does everything in the opposite direction).
+Since it has the softening radius, the overall effect is different from the other exposure-related modules.
+It works somewhat similar to the classical dodging and burning process.
+It forms the existing light in the scene.
+It's a bit rough, but it'll do the job in the most cases.

 #### + extra crispy

 This effect adds even more contrast to the highlights.
 It can be required in some cases of printing.
 But use it carefully - this kind of effect can create visible artifacts with outlines.